Client: San Francisco Recreation and Parks Department

 We reviewed the drawings and specifications as during development, to ensure compliance with the Secretary of the Interior's Standards for Rehabilitation.
 For critical historic elements, like the window and door restoration, stucco repairs, and historic materials protection, we provided the specifications.
 During construction we observed the work to ensure that it met the preservation goals.

+Heidi Y. Granke was the consulting preservation architect for this project while at Architectural Resources Group.
 Lead architect was the City of San Francisco, Department of Public Works, Bureau of Architecture